NOTE: Analysis is mixed in with the relation of

 a playing card may serve to highlight this.
 The Ace of Spades is

 sometimes referred to as the death card.
-The tears on it may recall the violence with which the Experiment had attacked Sam and Tracey.
+The rips and scratches on it may recall the violence with which the Experiment had attacked Sam and Tracey.
 However, the Ace of Spades traditionally shows the maker of the deck, such as above and below the symbol, so the scratches and tears may also represent this.

 The symbol on the card reminds of a symbol we have seen on a mysterious green ring that appeared several times in the original series and is associated with the Red Room.
 This is different, however, from the other.
 It's not an exact duplicate.

 Design wise, the lacy blue and white pattern of the back of the card, against the white lace over the red cups of Darya's bra, emphasizes how she is dressed may be intended to remind of the One Eyed Jack's casino, and perhaps, in Darya's case, she is intended to evoke something like the Queen of Hearts.